sachinraja/librarian/README.md

   librarian
 </h1>

-A discord bot that displays projects from a multitude of platforms.
+A discord bot that displays packages from a multitude of platforms such as npm.

 ## Commands
   * The prefix is `lib`.